liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

 Incoming references have to be treated specially:

-Vertices that refer to the modified vertex, directly or transitively are marked with a "potentially outdated" marker.
-These vertices are notified and can decide by themselves if they are copied into new vertices with references to the updated vertex.
+Nodes that refer to the modified node, directly or transitively are marked with a "potentially outdated" marker.
+These nodes are notified and can decide by themselves if they are copied into new nodes with references to the updated node.

 .. digraph:: graph_3